 Medications, such as Clomid or Glucophage (metformin), are often the best treatments.

-If PCOS is left untreated or unmanaged, it can lead to several complications, including:
+If PMOS is left untreated or unmanaged, it can lead to several complications, including:

 - Infertility